DistortedDragon1o4/voxel/README.md

 - [stb](https://github.com/nothings/stb) by nothings for giving a way to import images
 - [Dear ImGui](https://github.com/ocornut/imgui) by ocornut for helping me do the thing i was the most nervous about, GUIs
 - Minecraft for the inspiration
-- [Sodium](https://github.com/CaffeineMC/sodium-fabric) by CaffeineMC for making me optimise my voxel engine like crazy
+- [Sodium](https://github.com/CaffeineMC/sodium-fabric) by CaffeineMC for inspiring me to optimise my voxel engine like crazy

 ## Running:
 First of all, don't